QData/TextAttack-PromptAug/datasets/tasks/README.md

 > There are 3 shapes in a canvas.
 There is a small blue circle in the canvas.
 A small red triangle is to the above left of this small blue circle.
 A large green circle is to the above left of this small blue circle.
 There is a small red triangle in the canvas.
 A large green circle is to the above left of this small red triangle.
 There is a large green circle in the canvas.
 A large blue triangle is added to the canvas.
 The large green circle is removed from the canvas.
 A small green triangle is added to the canvas.
 Question: Is there a large green circle in the canvas?
 Expected answer is "No"

+#### Shuffle Tracking Task
+This tasks presents the description of the canvas by descibing the order of the shapes in a line.
+Then the position of shapes in the canvas ae swapped.
+The model is asked what shape is at a certain position.
+For example,
+> There are 3 shapes in a canvas.
+From bottom to top, the shapes are a small blue triangle, a large blue square, and a large blue triangle.
+The large blue square and the large blue triangle swap positions.
+The small blue triangle and the large blue triangle swap positions.
+The large blue square and the small blue triangle swap positions.
+Question: What shape is second from the top?
+Expected answer is "Large Blue Square"